abhmul/projects-repo/notes/analysis-abbot/chapter2.md

 By construction, $M \geq x_i$ for all $i \in \N$. $\blacksquare$

+**The below theorem shows that, given sequences and the fact that their individual limits exist, we can compute the limit of their algebraic compbinations intuitively.**

 **Theorem 2.3.3 (Algebraic Limit Theorem)**: Let $\lim a_n = a$ and $\lim b_n = b$.
 Then,

 1. $\lim (ca_n) = ca$, $\forall c \in \R$